 March 2018 Presentation to South Bay Engineers Club, Freemont, CA

-Siskin was asked to conduct a presentation to the South Bay Engineers club regarding cultural resources compliance with FHWA regulations.
-Siskin’s presentation highlighted collaborative efforts between cultural resources consultants and engineers to address Section 106 and FHWA Requirements including: establishing the Area of Potential Effects; 2) the value of early field meetings and consultation with stakeholders, Tribal Groups, Caltrans, local agencies, and project engineers; and types of cultural resources and mitigation options.
+Barb was asked to conduct a presentation to the South Bay Engineers club regarding cultural resources compliance with FHWA regulations.
+Her presentation highlighted collaborative efforts between cultural resources consultants and engineers to address Section 106 and FHWA Requirements including: establishing the Area of Potential Effects; 2) the value of early field meetings and consultation with stakeholders, Tribal Groups, Caltrans, local agencies, and project engineers; and types of cultural resources and mitigation options.

-Barb’s Professional Presentations:
+Barb’s Professional Presentations and Papers:

-Siskin, Barb and Shelly Davis-King
+Siskin, B. and S. Davis-King

 Collaboration at the Old Bridge Site, CA-CAL-237/H. Society for California Archaeology Annual Meeting, Redding, CA